×

 Dear Delegates,

-The Boston College High School Model United Nations Club cordially invites you to BC High Model United Nations Conference XXXI, Saturday, March 4, 2023, 9:00 a.m. to 4:00 p.m. on our campus in Boston, MA.
-All registration details are below.
-BC High Model UN Conference XXXI is an in-person conference.
+The Boston College High School Model United Nations club cordially invites you to BC High Model United Nations Conference XXXIII on Saturday, March 1, 2025, from 9:00 a.m. to 4:00 p.m. at our campus in Dorchester, MA.

-With our joyful greetings from the entire BC High Secretariat,
+With cordial regards from the entire BC High MUN secretariat,

 Secretary General